cbmi/style-guides/git.md

     - default label color: `#207de5` (blue)
 - `status` indicates whether the issue will be fixed, is deferred, etc.
     - default label color: `#a9a9a9` (grey)
+- `area` indicates the area of the code, documentation, or project in general the issue applies to.
+    - default label color: `#5319e7` (purple)

 Prefixes and the label name suffix should be separated by a colon.
 For example, `version:2.1`.
 All labels with a common prefix should be the same color unless otherwise defined below for particular labels.